hyunmin0809/ML23-2/Binary Classification/README.md

 - directly extract features from unmon_standard10.pkl

 ### 2. Load monitored data & transform to Dataframe:
 - load data_arrays_1npz to data_arrays_4.npz.
-File consists of features(X1, X5, X6, X7, X9, X12, X14) that have already preprocessed.
+File consists of features(X1, X5, X6, X7, X9, X12, X14) that have already been preprocessed.

 ### 3. Transform unmonitored data(at 1) to Dataframe.